IWA Mid-South Tag Team Championship

 The IWA Mid-South Tag Team Championship is a tag team title in the IWA Mid-South promotion.
 The title debuted in 1997, but was abandoned before the year was out, and had a brief revival in 2002.
-The title was brought back from 2004 to 2008 and then once again from 2017-Present.
-When it was reactivated in 2017 it was done via the Candido Cup, an 8-team tournament held on April 27, 2017.
+The title was brought back from 2004 to 2008 and then once again from 2017 to the present.
+When it was reactivated in 2017, it was done via the Candido Cup, an eight-team tournament held on April 27, 2017.
 There have been a total of 44 reigns shared between 35 different teams consisting of 67 distinctive champions and five vacancies.
-The current champions are Dale Patricks and Kevin Giza who are in their first reign as a team.
+The current champions are Dale Patricks and Kevin Giza, who are in their first reign as a team.

 Inaugural tournament

-On July 18, 1997 at the Gore Fest 1997 show in Louisville, KY, an eight team elimination tag team tournament was held to crown the first IWA Mid-South Tag Team Champions.
+On July 18, 1997, at the Gore Fest 1997 show in Louisville, Kentucky, an eight-team elimination tag team tournament was held to crown the first IWA Mid-South Tag Team Champions.